 UPDATE AS OF 10/4/13: We received the following Q&A from GSK today, addressing many of the community's questions.
 Click here.

-Today we learned that GSK’s phase III study of the exon 51 skipping drug drisapersen failed to show a statistically significant improvement in the…Continue
+Today we learned that GSK’s phase III study of the exon 51 skipping drug drisapersen failed to show a statistically significant improvement in the six-minute walk test compared to placebo (…Continue

 On September 28, 2013, families across the country will celebrate PPMD's Sixth Annual Coach To Cure MD.
 Coaches from nearly 600 universities and colleges around the country will wear a Coach To Cure MD patch to help raise awareness for Duchenne.
 Hundreds of high school coaches (and entire teams!) will also support this amazing event.
 TJ Clime and his family suited up and started supporting Coach To Cure MD weeks ago.
 This incredible third grader and his family have been on the field and TJ…Continue